-To assess the ability of a company to pay its debts, banks, bond investors, and analysts conduct a credit analysis of the company.
-Using cash flow analysis, financial ratios, financial forecasts, and trend analysis an analyst may assess the willingness of the company to fulfill its obligations.
+To assess the ability of a company to pay its debts, banks, bond investors, and analysts conduct credit analysis of the company.
+Using cash flow analysis, financial ratios, financial forecasts, and trend analysis, an analyst may assess the willingness of the company to fulfil its obligations.
 The analysis of credit scores and any collateral shall also be used to measure the creditworthiness of a company.

 The results of the credit review will decide which risk rating is given to the issuer or borrower of the debt.
 The risk ranking, in effect, decides whether to extend the loan money or credit to a borrowing entity and, if so, the amount to be lent.